 - It is used to treat pimples (acne).

 - Certain acne products that contain benzoyl peroxide or salicylic acid can rarely cause very bad and sometimes life-threatening allergic reactions or very bad irritation.
-Before first use, you may need to follow certain steps to make sure you do not have an allergic reaction.
-Use this drug as you were told by the doctor or read the package label.
+Before first use, you may need to follow certain steps to make sure your child does not have an allergic reaction.
+Put on this drug as you were told by the doctor or read the package label.
 Talk with the doctor.